Amplify Desmos Math

 content Mapping

-During the first stage of lesson building, I closely partnered with curriculum specialists to look at the unit in focus and better understand the mathematical learning goals.
-I applied systems thinking to help align learning progressions across grade levels, which helped inform decisions around these lesson flows, scaffolding and possible interactions.
-Together, we chose a specific lessons within the unit that would benefit from a digital experience.
+Before any interaction was designed, I partnered closely with curriculum specialists to understand the mathematical learning goals for each unit.
+I applied systems thinking to map learning progressions across grade levels.
+This informed our decisions around lesson flow, scaffolding, and interaction opportunities.
+Together, we identified which lessons would benefit most from a digital experience.

 Ideating